Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

         raise ZeroDivisionError(original_error.__str__() + "\n" +  msg)
 ```

-Alternatively, the exception can be handled apropriately for the use case.
+Alternatively, the exception can be handled appropriately for the use case.
 If an alternative behavior is preferred, the exception can be disregarded and a responsive behavior can be implemented like so:

 ```